SycamoreFox/SysTray/README.md

 ### Support or Contact

-Having trouble with SysTray? [contact me](mailto://systray@outlook.com) and I’ll help you sort it out.
+Having trouble with SysTray?
+[Contact me](mailto://systray@outlook.com) and I’ll help you sort it out.